New Construction South Florida – Prime Pre-Construction Buildings

 ● Are closing costs included in the advertised price?

-▼In Florida, closing costs are usually not included in the advertised price of a New Construction South Florida property.
-These fees are due at the final signature and can cover attorney or title company fees, title insurance, transfer taxes, recording fees, and HOA administrative charges.
+▼No. In Florida, closing costs are usually not included in what you see advertised for a New Construction South Florida property.
+At closing, you’ll still owe fees like title insurance, attorney or title company charges, transfer taxes, recording fees and HOA admin costs.

 Legal and Contractual Considerations for New Construction South Florida